How it works

 We scan.

 Within 24 hours of signup, we run a comprehensive scan of your address against every platform we cover.
 Mapping services, data brokers, public records, real estate aggregators, marketing lists.
-The result is your initial exposure report: a plain-language map of where you're visible and how severely.
+The result is your initial exposure report: a plain-language breakdown of where you're visible and how severely.

 What we scan